cmakelabs/MPC-Style-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

 In this project, our aim is to create a robust Sequential Convex Programming (SCP) code for quadrotor obstacle avoidance.
 SCP works by creating convex subproblems from a non-convex problem—in our case, 3D quadrotor obstacle avoidance.
 This is achieved by linearizing the non-convexities and approximating them into convex subproblems, which are then solved iteratively within a trust region.

-You can find codes for the general nonlinear problem solver:
+You can find codes for the Obstalce Avoidance SCP algorithm:

 [KutayDemiralay_Quadrotor Obstacle Avoidance SCP.ipynb](./KutayDemiralay_Quadrotor_Obstacle_Avoidance.ipynb)